garystafford/nlp-client/README.md

 # Go Microservice: nlp-client

-Go-based microservice, part of a set of (3) microservices for upcoming post.
+Go-based microservice, part of a set of (3) microservices for the application used in the blog post, [Amazon Elastic Container Registry (ECR) Cross-Account Access](https://programmaticponderings.com/).
+Please read the post for complete instructions on how to use the files in this repository.

 ## Build Three Required Images